temyk/wt-plugins-manager/README.txt

 1. This is the link to deactivate and remove plugin

 == Changelog ==

+= 1.2.0 =
+* Performance has been improved.
+* Added sorting of plugins

 = 1.1.2 =
 * Fixed "Check all" doesn’t work